MLH/Twilio-GHW-Cloud-Week/README.md

 ### Step 4: Link your TwiML bin to your Twilio number

 Now that we have some TwiML to say "hello world", we need to connect it to our phone number.
-Choose one of the two numbers you purchased in day 1, and follow [this guide](https://www.twilio.com/docs/serverless/twiml-bins/getting-started#wire-your-twiml-bin-up-to-an-incoming-phone-call) to do that.
+Choose one of the two numbers you purchased in Challenge 1, and follow [this guide](https://www.twilio.com/docs/serverless/twiml-bins/getting-started#wire-your-twiml-bin-up-to-an-incoming-phone-call) to do that.

 Remember which number you chose!
 In the next step, we will use the other number.